HOT-x

-HOT-2, a psychedelic drug of the HOT-x group.
+HOT-2 (N-hydroxy-2C-T-2), a psychedelic drug of the HOT-x group.

 HOT-x, also known as 4-alkylthio-2,5-dimethoxy-N-hydroxyphenethylamines or hydroxylated 2C-T derivatives, are a group of psychedelic drugs of the phenethylamine and 2C families.
 They have a hydroxy group (HO) at the amine as well as methoxy groups at the 2 and 5 positions and an alkylthio (T) group at the 4 position of the phenyl ring.
 The HOT-x drugs are the N-hydroxyl analogues of the corresponding 2C-T-x drugs.

 The HOT-x drugs were synthesized and tested by Alexander Shulgin and were reported by him in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).